thelegendaryboy64/LightNexus/UpdateNotes.md

 # Update notes
+# Beta 5
+ - Fixes a package conflict that breaks MATE because of an addition to Chaotic AUR, LIB32-LIBGLVND-GIT.
 # Beta 4
  - Emoji support!
 Express your emotions with emoticons with this new update! 😄🐧
 # Beta 3